107208579/tracking/README.md

 # Calendar Tracking
 <img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Overview.png" width="800">
 <br />
 <br />

 ## Why track your time?
 Have you ever asked yourself where your time goes?
 Or have you ever wished you could remember what you were doing on a specific day in the past?
 How do you spend your 10,080 minutes in a week?
-Aren't we what we remember?

-I've been tracking
+I've been tracking my life since 2012, mainly to:
-- To remember past events
+- remember past events
-- To learn about myself
+- learn about myself
+- plan better for the future
-- To change my behavior
+- change personal behaviour
-- To leave a legacy
+- leave a legacy

-Here are some great people that track their life via a calendar:
+Here are some great people that also track their life via a calendar:
 * [Lifelogging](https://david.achkar.com/qssv-lifelog-talk/) (David Achkar)
 * [Every Step I Take](https://www.youtube.com/watch?v=MazwAPVO70Y) (Nicholas Feltron)
 * [Productivity Hacking](http://www.jamesmaa.com/2012/12/02/james-maas-productivity-hacking-guide/) (James Maa)